 Note: Absences due to class cancellation during inclement weather or other unavoidable reasons such as natural disasters will NOT be counted toward a student's absence total.

-In extreme cases, where a student misses >14 days due to unavoidable circumstances, it may be advisable to take LOA.
-See Student Affairs if you would like to know more about this.
+In extreme cases, where a student misses >14 days due to unavoidable circumstances, it may be advisable to take an LOA.
+Talk with Student Affairs if you would like to know more about this.